 If you feel like giving Culturalist a spin, you can request an invite and wait a week to be approved, or you can use our special link, and get approved immediately!
 The link is only good for the first 200 users who use it, so if you don’t want to wait, hurry up.

-To get a quick invite to Culturalist, click this link, and enter your information for an invite.
+To get a quick invite to Culturalist, click this link [No longer available], and enter your information for an invite.
 You will be approved within two hours of the request, probably less.
 Keep in mind that actual people approve you and not an automated process, so you may have to wait a bit longer depending on the time of day, but you will be approved immediately once someone sees your request.

 Don’t feel like creating you own lists?
 We have you covered.
 Our a dosen of different Best Of lists will keep you busy for a while.